Jump to accessibility statement Skip to content

 The University supports the principle of equal pay for work of equal value.
 We were one of the first universities to introduce an Equal Pay Policy (staff login required) and we publish annual Equality, Diversity and Social Responsibility reports (staff login required) which describe the wide range of activities and initiatives that the University is involved with every year to celebrate and promote diversity.

-A gender pay gap is a difference between the average (mean) pay of all men and women across all jobs in the organisation.
+A gender pay gap is a difference between the average (mean or median) pay of all men and women across all jobs in the organisation.
 A gender pay gap does not mean that men and women are paid different rates for the same work (which is illegal).
 It means that, on average, there may be more women in lower-paid jobs and more men in higher-paid jobs.

 The statutory pay gap calculation uses the hourly rate of pay for each person, and includes core staff, hourly paid academic tutors/associate lecturers, and casual workers.
 For staff with variable hours it is based on the 12 months to the census date at the end of March.
 For staff with a regular salary it is based on just the March pay.